justecorruptio/single_ennead/README.md

 - **PLAY: RANDOM**: You must play a random card from your hand.
 - **SETUP: NONE**: You play with all the cards you've selected.
 - **SETUP: SWAP**: At the beginning of the game, a random card in your hand is swapped with one from you opponenet's hand.
-- **SETUP: REPLACE**: At the beginning of the game, a random card is your hnd is replaced with a random card.
+- **SETUP: REPLACE**: At the beginning of the game, a random card is your hand is replaced with a random card.
 - **VISIBILITY: HIDDEN**: You cannot see your opponent's hand.
 - **VISIBILITY: OPEN**: Your opponent's hand is revealed.
 - **VISIBILITY: THREE**: Three cards from your opponent's hand is revealed.